Beckenham, New Zealand: History

-European settlement of Beckenham dates back to the first arrival of British settlers in Christchurch, and was part of the initial allocation of land to the new settlers.
-The Beckenham area, which was known as Middle Heathcote at the time, was divided into two plots of farmland - the first of which was purchased by brothers Stephen and James Fisher, with the other going to James' father-in-law.
-Stephen Fisher named the area Beckenham after the English town of the same name, although the name Fisherton was also used in honour of the brothers.
+European settlement of Beckenham dates back 1850.
+James Temple Fisher was gifted Rural Section 21, a land block in the southern part of the Beckenham loop by his father-in-law, John Hooper, which he farmed following his arrival in 1850 on Charlotte Jane with his wife Harriet.
+His block was known as Fisher Estate or alternatively Fisherton.
+Stephen Fisher, James' brother, also arrived in 1850 and bought Rural Section 49, which he named Beckenham after his home town.
+Stephen also owned a block on Dyers Pass Road.
 The brothers and their family farmed the area until their deaths, at which point demand for residential land in Christchurch was growing.
 The farms were subdivided in 1906, forming the new suburbs of Beckenham and Fisherton in the process.
 The suburb grew in size as the Christchurch tramway system expanded into the area, down Colombo Street to Devon Street (1880), then Tennyson Street and finally to the Port Hills (1898), providing easy access from the suburb to the central city.
 During this process, the name Fisherton gradually fell into disuse, with the name Beckenham being applied to the whole area.
 Electricity was provided to Beckenham in 1912 and a waste water scheme was provided in the 1920s.